devtheJigyasa/jigyasanews.ai/README.md

 - Pushes users to think in terms of *claims* instead of open‑ended chatting.
 - Makes room in the layout for “method” and “how we got here”, not just final results.
-- Is intentionally **frontend‑only** here, so you can plug in any intelligence layer you want without being forced into a stack.
+- Is intentionally **frontend‑only**, so you can plug in any intelligence layer you want without being forced into a stack.

 ---